Indian Health Service, HHS.

 The Indian Health Service is revising its regulations governing contracts under the Indian Self-Determination and Education Assistance Act to reflect a change of address due to a move for the Civilian Board of Contract Appeals (CBCA).

 Regulations promulgated by the Indian Health Service to govern the administration of contracts under the Indian Self-Determination and Education Assistance Act reference an address for the Interior Board of Contract Appeals (IBCA).
-Effective January 6, 2007, the Interior Board of Contract Appeals will be consolidated into the Civilian Board of Contract Appeals (CBCA).
+Effective January 6, 2007, the Interior Board of Contract Appeals will be consolidated Start Printed Page 76601into the Civilian Board of Contract Appeals (CBCA).
 See 71 FR 65825 (Nov.
 9, 2006).
 This action reflects the change in name and provides the CBCA's new street address.

 A. Determination To Issue Final Rule Effective in Less than 30 Days